-This visualization is default by excel; if we want to change anything so excel allows us to change the data and anything as we want.
+This visualization is defaulted by Excel; if we want to change anything, so excel allows us to change the data and anything we want.

-If we see on the right hand, so there is an option ‘ + ’ sign, so with the help of the ‘ + ‘ sign, we can display the different chart elements which are we need.
+If we see on the right hand, there is an option ‘+’ sign, so with the help of the ‘+ ‘sign, we can display the different chart elements we need.

-When we use the chart and select then two tabs more display.
+When we use the chart and select the two tabs, more display.
 ‘Design ‘and ‘Format ‘as ribbon,

 We can format the chart and color themes layout of the chart with the help of the Design ribbon tab.

 Both ribbons are very useful for a chart.
-E.g., if we change the layout quickly, then just click on the Design tab and click on quick layout and change the layout of the chart.
+E.g., if we change the layout quickly, click on the Design tab, click on Quick Layout, and change the chart’s layout.

 Click on the style you want.

-Chart also is given facility to filter the column which we do not need, similarly just click on the chart, at the right side, we can see the filter sign, as showing below mention pictures.
+The chart also is given facility to filter the column, which we do not need; similarly, click on the chart; at the right side, we can see the filter sign, as shown below, mentioning the pictures.

-Now we can click on a column that we need to show in the chart.
+Now we can click on a column we need to show in the chart.

-Again we can change the data range also; Right-click on the chart and select the data option; then, we can change the data also.
+Again we can change the data range also; Right-click on the chart and select the data option; then, we can change the data.

-We can change the axis horizontally or vertically by just click on the switch row/column.
+We can change the axis horizontally or vertically by clicking the switch row/column.
 We can also add or remove and edit a file.

-We can also format the chart area by just right click on the chart and select the format chart area option.
+We can also format the chart area by right click on the chart and selecting the format chart area option.

 Then we get a new window on the right side, as shown below.

-Just click on the chart option, then we can all options of formatting the chart like chart title, Axis, legend, plot area, series and vertically.
+Just click on the chart option, then we can use all options for formatting the chart, like chart title, axis, legend, plot area, series, and vertically.